Last Updated on August 22, 2025 by Christian Heide

 Pride Month in Barcelona: More Than Just a Parade

-The grand finale—Pride Weekend—takes place from Friday, July 18 to Sunday, July 20, 2025, with the Pride Parade on Saturday, July 19 at 6:00 PM, marching through the heart of the city to the Arc de Triomf.
-The Pride Village at Plaça Universitat will be open from July 18 to July 20, offering live performances, food stalls, and community booths.
+By the time July arrives, the energy peaks.
+From Friday, July 18 to Sunday, July 20, 2025, you’ll be right in the middle of Pride Weekend, the grand finale.
+On Saturday, July 19 at 6:00 PM, you can join the Pride Parade as it marches through the heart of the city all the way to the Arc de Triomf.
+Over the same weekend, Pride Village at Plaça Universitat will be buzzing with live performances, food stalls, and community booths waiting for you to explore.

 A Brief History of LGBT Rights in Barcelona